caleb531/automata/README.md

 #### DPDA.read_input_stepwise(self, input_str)

-The `read_input_stepwise()` method reads an input string like `read_input()`, except instead of returning the final DPDA state, it returns a generator.
-This generator yields a tuple containing the current state and the current tape as a `PDAStack` object, allowing you to examine every step of the input-reading process.
+Yields tuples containing the current state and the current stack as a `PDAStack` object, if the input is accepted.

 ```python
 ((state, stack.copy()) for state, stack in dpda.read_input_stepwise('ab'))